elclanrs/WPFrontEndMediaUpload/README.md

-# WP Front-End Media Upload (FEMU)
+# WP Front-End Media Upload

-Create simple image uploads with preview in your WordPress themes and store them in the media gallery.
+With FEMU you can create simple image uploads with preview in your WordPress themes and store them in the media gallery.

 ## Installation